MadeeshaSK/PoSDesktopApp/README.md

 The application was developed without adhering to a specific architectural pattern, such as MVC or layered architecture.
 The focus was on implementing core functionality and delivering the required features efficiently.

+The released version of the application can be found in the 'Releases' section.